 A hybrid dog combines the traits and characteristics of its purebred parents; with careful, conscientious breeding, the resulting pups may end up with the best attributes of each.
 In the case of the golden mountain doodle, the blend of the golden retriever, Bernese, and poodle produces a smart, friendly, loving, social, and playful dog.
 They tend to have the gentle, loving, and desire-to-please nature of the golden retriever, the laid-back, loving, and loyal nature of the Bernese, and the goofy liveliness and intelligence of the poodle.

 Most golden mountain doodles have a moderate activity level.
 They love to run, play, and hike with you, and some will inherit the retriever’s affinity for the water and retrieving.
 When it’s time to relax, golden mountain doodles are usually happy to join you on the couch for a snuggle as most of them have little need for personal space.

 Appearance and Coat

 Golden mountain doodles can often be confused with goldendoodles.
 Breeders tend to develop their own style and look of dogs.
 The appearance of a SwissRidge golden mountain doodle is usually stocky with a well-built frame, beautiful head, and silky and wavy coat, although the coats can vary.
-This breed can have a unique combination of two or three different colors throughout their coat, but they can also be a solid color.
+This breed can have a unique combination of two or three different colours within their coat, but can also be a solid colour.